Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Getting from Osaka to Mount Fuji on the Bullet Train

-I had the pleasure of making this journey, as I traveled to Mount Fuji after hiking parts of the Kumano Kodo pilgrimage and visiting the sacred mountain-top temple village of Koyasan.
 The Shinkansen (bullet train) travels from Shin-Osaka to Shin-Fuji station, and you can even see Mt.
 Fuji from the shinkansen as you approach Shin-Fuji station (sit on the left hand side!)
 What an exciting way to get your first glimpse of Mount Fuji!
 You can book your Shinkansen tickets here.

 From Shin-Fuji station, there are only four buses per day to Mount Fuji, departing at 7:15, 9:45, 11:45, and 13:45.
 Make sure to time it right!
 The bus ride takes about two hours to Kawaguchiko, passing lakes Motosuko, Shoji, and the Wind/Ice caves, and you get lots of great Fuji views along the way.